karmab/kcli/doc/index.md

 cloudinit is enabled by default and handles static networking configuration, hostname setting, injecting ssh keys and running specific commands and entire scripts, and copying entire files.

-For kvm vms based on coreos, ignition is used instead of cloudinit although the syntax is the same.
+For vms based on coreos, ignition is used instead of cloudinit although the syntax is the same.
+If a $name.ign is found in the current directory, it will be used instead

+For ovirt, you will need to install an [additional hook](https://gerrit.ovirt.org/#/c/100008) for ignition support

 A similar mechanism allows customization for other providers.